rbasilegiannini/Neural-Network-Project-2022/README.md

 ## Introduction
-A simple project for the Neural Networks course.
+This academic project aims to develop a Neural Network for the Machine Learning course.
 The goal is to model the learning process using the Back Propagation algorithm and the RPROP update rule.
 The dataset used is [MNIST](http://yann.lecun.com/exdb/mnist/) and the programming language used is C++.

 ## Requirements